 What Studies Say About Acupuncture for Cerebral Palsy

 In this analysis of 21 studies regarding the efficacy of acupuncture for cerebral palsy, a total of 1718 participants were studied.

-The collective data show that acupuncture in combination with rehabilitative training resulted in:
+The collective data shows that acupuncture in combination with rehabilitative training resulted in:

 - improved gross motor function